FreshLeaf8865/ReactLoginSignupForm/README.md

 **redirectUrl** : The route to return to after successful login.

 **tryLoginAction** : A redux action to verify login with the backend.

+**trySignupAction** : A redux action to verify signup with the backend.

 #### *Optional Props*
 **backgroundColor** : (String) The background color of the login page.
 If background image is specified, the color is hidden.